Mary-Clare Kennedy is a practising Family Law Barrister in Sydney CBD and previously practiced as an Accredited Family Law Specialist.

 Q. Mary-Clare can you give us a brief history of the family law legislation?

-(List of changes to the Family Law legislation are listed at the end of the interview)
+(List of recent changes to the Family Law legislation are listed at the end of the interview)

 When two people get married they make a legal agreement / contract under the law.